-The CHAR function is categorized under the Text Function.
+The CHAR Function is categorized under Excel Text Functions.
 It returns a character specified by a number.
-As a financial analyst, the CHAR function is useful in coding page numbers received from other files into characters or when we wish to insert a line break into text.
+As a financial analyst, the CHAR function is useful in coding page numbers received from other files into characters, or when we wish to insert a line break into text.

 The CHAR function uses the following argument:

-- Number (required argument) – It is the number between 1 and 255 specifying which character we want.
+Number (required argument) – This is a number between 1 and 255 specifying which character we want.
 The character is from the character set used by our computer.

 The character set may vary across different operating systems and so, for a specific number, the function may return different results on different computers.